Home

 Play moves counter-clockwise.
 If you can answer one of the open ends, you must play.

 If you cannot answer either end, you pass.
-In Dominican tables that pass is information, because everyone knows there is no stock left to draw from.
+In a full four-player table that pass is strong information, because everyone knows there is no stock left to draw from.

 You cannot choose to pass when you have a legal tile.